conference I have ever attended."

 - Craig Wozniak - Head, Americas Clinical Operations, Study Capabilities and Transparency - GlaxoSmithKline

 Speaking Opportunities.
 Some MAGI speakers are world-renowned experts in their fields; others are just experts.
 What they all have in common is a passion for clinical research and the generosity to share what they know.
 To speak at a MAGI conference, click here.
 To learn more, click here.

 Business Development Opportunities.
 If your firm provides solutions to clinical trial sponsors, sites or CROs, a conference partnership offers you the opportunity to increase your visibility and meet decision-makers in a focused audience.
 Thirty-nine percent of attendees say they might buy something from an exhibitor.
 MAGI calls sponsors and exhibitors "partners" because they contribute to the educational content of the meeting -- the focus of the exhibit hall is education, rather than commerce.
 If you confirm your partnership early, a speaking role may be available.
 Learn about exhibiting at MAGI conferences.
+How Does MAGI Compare to Other Conferences?
 For more information, contact Partner Relations.

 About MAGI.
 MAGI is streamlining clinical research by standardizing best practices for clinical research operations, business and regulatory compliance.
 Our 10,000+ members represent clinical research sponsors, sites and CROs.
 "MAGI" is pronounced with "G" as in Georgia and "I" as in Ireland.
 (Hear it pronounced.)
 Norman M. Goldfarb, CRCP, founder and chairman of MAGI, is organizing and chairing this conference.
 Learn more.

 MAGI is operated by First Clinical Research LLC, a for-profit company.